© Crown copyright 2021

 Funeral ceremonies must have no more than 30 people attending, whether indoors or outdoors.
 This number does not include anyone working at the event.

-The actual number of people able to attend will depend on how many people can be accommodated safely within the premises with social distancing, and where the organiser has carried out a risk assessment and taken all reasonable measures to limit the risk of transmission of COVID-19.
+The actual number of people able to attend will depend on how many people can be accommodated safely within the premises with social distancing, and where the venue manager or event organiser has carried out a risk assessment and taken all reasonable measures to limit the risk of transmission of COVID-19.
 In some cases, this may be fewer than 30 people.
 Keeping overall numbers as low as possible will reduce the risk of spreading COVID-19.

 People with symptoms of COVID-19 should not attend